ravenheartss/JMM_LLVM/README.md

 Expressions.
 The usual operations: +, -, *, /, %, <, >, <=, >=, =, ==, !=, !, &&, ||, and unary minus.
 Java precedence and associativity rules apply, but can be modified with the use of parentheses.
 Logical AND (&&) and OR (/||/) are short-circuiting.
 Added: Bitwise and (&), or (|), xor (^) and icrementing/decrementing (++/--).

 Statements. break, return, if, if-else, and while.
-Added: goto

 Strong type checking.
 No casting.

-No bitwise and, bitwise or, string type, XOR, bitwise shifts, incrementing/decrementing or goto in the original lang but hey why not!
+No bitwise and, bitwise or, string type, XOR, bitwise shifts, incrementing/decrementing in the original lang but hey why not!
 They're easy to add.
 I've only removed the null character which is supported and preserved in strings that the students had to include.

 I have not made any big changes to the language as this was mainly implemented so I can help my students better on issues that they would run into.
 There hasn't been any big changes to the grammar either.